-The radio station was build between 1922-1924 and used for transatlantic communication.
+The radio station was built between 1922-1924 and used for transatlantic communication.
 This was done at a time that short wave comms via ionospheric layers was not yet fully understood.
-In the 1950s it was used to transmit to submarines.
+In the 1950s the station was used to transmit to submarines.
 This was done up for another 40 years.
 The radio station is now on the Unesco World Heritage List.
 You can find more information via the website links below:

 Unesco or Alexander association .